KarlMeierMattern/Full-Stack/Redux.md

         }
       };

+> [!IMPORTANT]
+> Reducers update the state based on the action objects.

+## Dispatch actions
+- In Redux all state updates are triggered by dispatching actions.
+- Dispatching is used to send the action to the Redux store so it can update its state.

+      // With the action creator loginAction, you can dispatch the 'LOGIN' action like this: store.dispatch(loginAction());

+> [!IMPORTANT]
+> The Redux store dispatches actions to the reducers and stores the new state.

 ## Store listener
 - The `store.subscribe()` method allows you to subscribe listener functions to the store, which are called whenever an action is dispatched against the store.
 - One simple use for this method is to subscribe a function to your store that simply logs a message every time an action is received and the store is updated.